Sindri-Labs/sindri-scroll-sdk/README.md

 ### Obtaining and Configuring Charts

-There is no need to work in this repository, as the guide will be utilizing publicly hosted images and Helm charts.
 However, you will need to clone the Scroll SDK repo and navigate to the `devnet/` directory to access some helper scripts.
 ```bash
 git clone git@github.com:scroll-tech/scroll-sdk.git